-E.J.
-Gibson reached conclusions similar to those of Watson.
+E. J. Gibson reached conclusions similar to those of Watson.
 She argued that perceptual systems are self-organized in such a way that they always try to reduce uncertainty.
-Furthermore, this search is self-regulated and does not require external reinforcement:
+Furthermore, this search is self-regulated and does not require external reinforcement, i.e., it is intrinsically motivating [57], [58]:

 "The search is directed by the task and by intrinsic cognitive motives.
 The need to get information from the environment is as strong as to get food from it, and obviously useful for survival.
 The search is terminated not by externally provided rewards and punishments, but by internal reduction of uncertainty.
 The products of the search have the property of reducing the information to be processed.
-Perception is thus active, adaptive, and self-regulated."
-(Gibson 1969, p.
-144) Thus, the main message of this section is that roboticists should try to identify attention functions for autonomous robots that have properties similar to the ones described above.
+Perception is thus active, adaptive, and self-regulated" [38, p.
+144].

+Thus, the main message of this section is that roboticists should try to identify attention functions for autonomous robots that have properties similar to the ones described above.
 This seems to be a promising area of future research.